Orders, decorations, and medals of the United Kingdom: Dormant orders

 The Order of St Patrick was founded in 1783 by George III for the Kingdom of Ireland, and after the Acts of Union 1800 continued for Irish peers in the United Kingdom of Great Britain and Ireland.
 After the Irish Free State's secession in 1922, only members of the royal family were appointed to the order, the last in 1936.
 The last surviving knight was Prince Henry, Duke of Gloucester, who died on 10 June 1974.
 Although dormant, the order technically still exists, and may be used as an award at any time.

-Orders relating to the British Raj or the British Indian Empire are also dormant.
-The senior order, the Order of the Star of India, was divided into three grades, Knight Grand Commander, Knight Commander and Companion, of which the first and highest was conferred upon the Princes and Chiefs of Indian states and upon important British civil servants working in India.
-Women were not eligible to receive the award.
-The junior order, the Order of the Indian Empire, was divided into the same ranks and also excluded women.
-The third order, the Order of the Crown of India, was used exclusively to honour women.
-Its members, all sharing a single grade, consisted of the wives and close female relatives of Indian Princes or Chiefs; the Viceroy or Governor-General; the Governors of Bombay, Madras and Bengal; the Principal Secretary of State for India; and the Commander-in-Chief in India.
+Princes or Chiefs; the Viceroy or Governor-General; the Governors of Bombay, Madras and Bengal; the Principal Secretary of State for India; and the Commander-in-Chief in India.
 Upon Indian independence in 1947, appointments to all these orders ceased.

 HH Maharaja Tej Singh Prabhakar Bahadur of Alwar, who was a KCSI and the last surviving member of the Order of the Star of India, died in February 2009, aged 97.
-The last surviving member of the Order of the Indian Empire, HH Maharaja Meghrajji III of Dhrangadhra-Halvad, a KCIE died in August 2010, aged 87.
+The last surviving member of the Order of the Indian Empire, HH Maharaja Meghrajji III of Dhrangadhra-Halvad, a KCIE, died in August 2010, aged 87.
 Queen Elizabeth II was appointed to the Order of the Crown of India (then as Princess Elizabeth) and was the last surviving former member of that order until her death in September 2022, aged 96.

 The Order of Burma was created in May 1940 by King George VI of the United Kingdom to recognise subjects of the British colony of Burma (Myanmar) after it became a distinct colony, separate from British India.
 This order had one class which entitled the member to the postnominal letters OB but no title.
 It was originally intended to reward long and faithful service by military and police.
-In 1945 the Royal Warrant was altered to allow for membership for acts of gallantry as well as meritorious service.
+In 1945, the Royal Warrant was altered to allow for membership for acts of gallantry as well as meritorious service.
 The Order was one of the rarest awarded with only 33 appointments by the time appointments were discontinued in 1948 when Burma declared independence.